paterkleomenis/Peitharchy/START_HERE.md

 - ✅ Username in all config files (no manual editing!)
 - ✅ Wallpaper paths set correctly
 - ✅ Scripts executable and in correct locations
-- ✅ Dark theme applied system-wide
+- ✅ Dark theme applied system-wide (GTK2/3/4)
 - ✅ Kora icons in all GTK apps
+- ✅ Custom colors.css for consistent dark theme
+- ✅ Breeze cursors configured
 - ✅ PipeWire audio ready to use

 ---